JimKing100/NFL-Live/README.md

 ### Contents

-### data-science
-The data science directory containing the following Colab notebooks and data:
+### data-science<br>The data science directory containing the following Colab notebooks and data:

 #### actuals - The Colab notebooks calculating the actual fantasy football points for each 2019 NFL player
 - Actuals_Defense.ipynb